-Free Weekly Counselling sessions for young people aged 11-25 with 121 Youth Counselling
+Free Weekly Counselling Sessions for Young People aged 11-25

-- Primarily open to anyone 11-25 years old who lives in Hart, goes to a local school, or is registered with a Hart GP surgery
+- Primarily open to anyone 11-25 years old who lives in Hart, goes to a school in the Hart District, or is registered with a Hart GP surgery

 - Sessions available in Fleet, Hook, Odiham and Yateley

 If you are interested in receiving Counselling then please complete the Referral Form.

 If you would like to make a referral on behalf of another person then please complete the Referral Form.

 Referral forms can be emailed to email@example.com or posted to 121 Youth Counselling, Civic Offices, Harlington Way, Fleet, GU51 4AE.
 Alternatively, if you would like to give the information over the phone call 01252 815652.

 Below is further information for both Parents and Young People:

 Link to our Privacy Notice for Youth Counselling: Privacy Notice – 121 Youth Counselling – June 2018